-The aim of forming the Organization for Economic Co-operation and Development in the year 1961 was to economic growth and international trade, and so far, there has been remarkable progress on the member countries.
+The aim of forming the Organization for Economic Co-operation and Development in 1961 was to foster economic growth and international trade, and so far, there has been remarkable progress on the member countries.
 The member nations of OECD are regarded as developed countries because they have high-income economies and high human development indexes.
 So far, the OECD has 35 member states who contribute to the organization for its upkeep because the organization is non-governmental.
 Some of the member states include the United Kingdom, United States, Germany, France, China, Austria, Denmark, Canada, Spain, and Turkey among many others.
-The organization was set to create a platform for market development and achieve economic growth, and to date, some countries are better than the others are.
+The organization was set to create a platform for market development and achieve economic growth, and to date, some countries are better than others.

 OECD Countries With The Highest Salaries